arodriguezp2003/certunivertity/README.md

 ---

-## 🦊 Integración con MetaMask
+## 🦊 MetaMask Integration

-Cada universidad registra una **dirección de wallet Ethereum (MetaMask)** en la red **Sepolia**.
+Each university registers an **Ethereum wallet address (MetaMask)** on the **Sepolia** network.

-### Cómo vincular MetaMask
+### How to link MetaMask

-1. Instala MetaMask en tu navegador
+1. Install MetaMask in your browser
-2. Cambia la red a **Sepolia Test Network**
+2. Switch the network to **Sepolia Test Network**
-3. Copia tu dirección (0x...)
+3. Copy your address (0x...)
-4. Pégala en el formulario de registro
+4. Paste it in the registration form

-### Ver tus CertUni en MetaMask
+### View your CertUni in MetaMask

-Después de reclamar los 5 créditos de prueba:
+After claiming the 5 test credits:

-1. Abre MetaMask
+1. Open MetaMask
-2. Haz clic en **"Import Token"**
+2. Click **"Import Token"**
-3. Pega la dirección del contrato `CertUniToken`
+3. Paste the `CertUniToken` contract address
-4. Verás tu balance de **5 CERTUNI**
+4. You'll see your balance of **5 CERTUNI**

 ---

-## 🔄 Flujo de Emisión de Certificado
+## 🔄 Certificate Issuance Flow

-1. Universidad llena el formulario del certificado
+1. University fills out the certificate form
-2. Frontend genera un payload EIP-712
+2. Frontend generates an EIP-712 payload
-3. MetaMask pide **Firmar** (solo firma, no transacción)
+3. MetaMask requests **Sign** (signature only, no transaction)
-4. Frontend envía datos + firma al backend
+4. Frontend sends data + signature to backend
-5. Backend valida créditos y envía transacción a blockchain
+5. Backend validates credits and sends transaction to blockchain
-6. Contrato verifica firma con `ecrecover` y emite certificado
+6. Contract verifies signature with `ecrecover` and issues certificate

 ---

-## 📜 Licencia
+## 📜 License

-MVP de demostración para uso educativo y portfolio personal.
+MVP demonstration for educational use and personal portfolio.

 ---

-## 📞 Soporte
+## 📞 Support

-Para reportar problemas o hacer preguntas, abre un issue en el repositorio.
+To report issues or ask questions, open an issue in the repository.